 - Aim for harmony and cohesion when picking different aso-ebi colours.
 Do you want the overall colours in the group pictures of you and your aso-ebi men/ women to look cohesive, together, in-sync and coordinated, without appearing off or clashing?

-- Ask yourself: if the couple and a few people in each aso-ebi colour group are in the same picture, will all the colours appear ‘together and cohesive’ in that picture?
+- Ask yourself – will my attire colour look in-sync with that of my aso-ebi friends (in photos)? if the couple and a few people in each aso-ebi colour group are in the same picture, will all the colours appear ‘together and cohesive’ in that picture?

 - If you’re a bride or groom planning to wear a specific colour for your traditional marriage attire, find the colour on this page (up above) and go to the particular guide for that colour to choose colours for your ore iyawo/ aso-ebi ladies or men.